Distinguished Educator Award

 The award will consist of a plaque presented to the recipient at the hooding ceremony, permanent membership in the Center for the Advancement of Teaching and Learning, a one-year membership in the American Association of Colleges of Pharmacy (AACP), and an all-expenses paid trip to the AACP Annual Meeting.

-Eligibility – All full-time COP faculty at the rank of Associate Professor/Clinical Associate Professor or above who have demonstrated significant and sustained contributions to teaching and learning are eligible.
+Eligibility – All full-time COP faculty at the rank of Associate Professor/Clinical Associate Professor or above who have demonstrated significant and sustained contributions to teaching and learning, including the scholarship of teaching and learning, are eligible.

 Nominations – Nominations for the Distinguished Educator Award will be requested on an annual basis.
 Students, student organizations and faculty members will be invited to submit written nominations for the Distinguished Educator Award by October 1 of each year.
 The nominating statement should be a thoughtful reflection of why the nominee is worthy of the award.
 The nominee is notified and provided the opportunity to accept or reject the nomination.
 Having won the award before does not preclude future nominations.
 The award, however, may not be given to the same person again for 4 years.

 Guidelines for Preparing Documentation – The Nominee will submit a teaching portfolio by January 15.
 The portfolio must document sustained contributions to learning and teaching with emphasis over the past four years at Mercer.
 The portfolio must include: